openrewrite/rewrite-docs/running-recipes/running-rewrite-on-a-gradle-project-without-modifying-the-build.md

 ### Step 2: Create a Gradle init script

 {% hint style="warning" %}
-If you want to use an init script you **can not** have a `rewrite` section in your `build.gradle` file.
+If you want to use an init script you **cannot** have a `rewrite` section in your `build.gradle` file.
 You must pick one or the other.
 {% endhint %}

 Create a `init.gradle` file.
 It does not need to be in the project directory itself (although it will make it easier for this guide).
 Copy the below init script to your file: